Ibaraki's capital city: art, gardens, and activities for all ages

 Remains of Edo period in Japan

 For a historical insight into the city, consider a visit to Mito Castle, whose origins trace back to the 13th century when it was a vital fortress.
 During the Edo period (1603-1867), the castle was controlled by Tokugawa Yorifusa, founder of the Mito clan, who played an important role in supporting and strengthening the Tokugawa shogunate based in Edo (present-day Tokyo).
-The castle was severely damaged through wars and natural disasters, and today only the Yakuimon Gate and a few moats remain; however, reconstruction of the Otemon Gate is now underway, and the gate will be ready in 2019.
+The castle was severely damaged through wars and natural disasters, and today only the Yakuimon Gate and a few moats remain; however, reconstruction of the Otemon Gate is now underway, and scheduled for completion in 2019.

 Discover one of Japan's most important Inari shrines